Overview

 Pregnancy and breast-feeding: There isn't enough reliable information to know if damiana is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Surgery: Since damiana seems to affect blood glucose levels, there is a concern that it might interfere with blood glucose control during and after surgery.
+Surgery: Damiana might affect blood sugar levels.
+This might interfere with blood sugar control during and after surgery.
 Stop using damiana at least 2 weeks before a scheduled surgery.

 Interactions ?